dany4madden/ShoppingList/README.md

 - "Open Costco list"
 - "Count lists"

 To get to the Managed list page, labeled with the list name, say "Open <listName>".
 Or simpily click on the list name.
-To delete a list with touch, touch and hold on to the listname for two second to activate the delete dialog.
-The supported voice command on this page are:
+To delete a list or an item on the list with touch, touch and hold on to the list name/item for two seconds to activate the delete dialog.

+The supported voice command on the managed list page are:
 - "Add milk" or "Add milk to list"
 - "Put apple on the list"